Gratuity Eligibility Question: Can I Claim It Despite Being 36 Days Short of 5 Years?

 kumaracme

-your question is a debatable point.
-You are eligible for gratuity if you completed 4 years and 240 days.
-But the employer has the right to deny your claim, in that case you prefer file a petition before labour court and get orders for claim on gratuity
+Your question is a debatable point.
+You are eligible for gratuity if you have completed 4 years and 240 days.
+However, the employer has the right to deny your claim.
+In that case, you should prefer to file a petition before the labour court and obtain orders for the claim on gratuity.

 sandi_joshi